-Fast forward to California, 2005 when 30-year-old me, now a mother myself, launches kokoleo.
+Fast forward to Los Angeles, 2005 when 30-year-old me, now a mother myself, launched kokoleo.
+In 2010 we moved our growing family and my bursting-at-the-seams studio to Seattle.

 - KB VanHorn